tylernguyen/tylernguyen.xyz/docs/uses-this/services.md

     Audible is a subsidiary of Amazon.[^1]

-    Amazon sells it ebooks and audiobooks with DRM.
+    eBooks and audiobooks are sold by Amazon with DRM.
 Buy directly from publisher and your local bookstore when possible!

 ### Email